 What Are the Symptoms of Osteoporosis?

 Osteoporosis is often called a silent disease because bone loss occurs without symptoms.
 The first sign of osteoporosis is often a broken bone.

-A bone density test is used to measure bone strength and diagnose osteoporosis.
-The test takes about 10 minutes and is safe, painless, and requires no preparation.
-The U.S. Preventive Services Task Force recommends all women above the age of 65 have a bone density test to screen for osteoporosis.
-Women who are younger than 65 and are at high risk for fractures should also have a bone density test.
-There are currently no recommendations for routine screening for osteoporosis in people living with HIV, but individuals infected with HIV may wish to discuss bone density testing with their health care providers.
+A bone mineral density test is used to measure bone strength and diagnose osteoporosis.
+The test is quick, safe, painless, and requires no preparation.
+The U.S. Preventive Services Task Force recommends all women above the age of 65 have a bone mineral density test to screen for osteoporosis.
+Women who are younger than 65 and are at high risk for fractures should also have a bone mineral density test.
+The U.S. government currently offers no recommendations for routine screening for osteoporosis in people living with HIV, but individuals with HIV may wish to discuss bone mineral density testing with their health care providers.